Official Statement Regarding Pil Orbison Litigation

 January 5, 2017.
 The Contra Costa County Superior Court SUSTAINED the City’s motion to have Ms. Orbison declared a vexatious litigant.
 Notice of Entry of Order Granting City Defendants' Motion to Declare Plaintiff a Vexation Litigant

-The state courts maintain a list of vexatious litigants; once the court’s order becomes final, Ms. Orbison will be placed on the list, and will be banned from filing any new litigation within the state of California, without first obtaining the permission of the Presiding Judge.
+The state courts maintain a list of vexatious litigants.
+Ms. Orbison has been placed on the list, and will be banned from filing any new litigation within the state of California, without first obtaining the permission of the Presiding Judge.
 The City believes that success in obtaining this ruling will help protect the City from the expense of future frivolous lawsuits filed by plaintiff Pil Orbison.

 UPDATE: Orbison Motions to Reconsider DENIED.